GreenBeanGravy/GUIa11y/README.md

 Below is a template I will be using for the future README:

-# Fortnite Audio Access Project
+# FortniteA11y

-This project aims to make Fortnite more accessible for visually impaired users by providing audio cues for the game's user interface.
-It consists of two main scripts: `FortniteA11y.py` and `editor.py`.
+The project aims to make Fortnite more accessible for visually impaired users by providing screenreader output for the game's user interface.
+It consists of two main files: `FortniteA11y.py` and `editor.py`.

 ## FortniteA11y.py